salrashid123/stackdriver_ping_plugin/README.md

 # Using collectd ping plugin to monitor VM->VM latency with Google Stackdriver

 Customers often want to instrument their application and monitor VM->VM and VM->external service latency as seen by simple ping probers between instances or containers.
-This article covers how to use an off the shelf [Ping Plugin](https://collectd.org/documentation/manpages/collectd.conf.5.shtml#plugin_ping) for ```collectd``` together with Google Cloud's logging and monitoring faciities to acquire and process latency statistics.
+This article covers how to use an off the shelf [Ping Plugin](https://collectd.org/documentation/manpages/collectd.conf.5.shtml#plugin_ping) for ```collectd``` together with Google Cloud's logging and monitoring facilities to acquire and process latency statistics.
 Google Stackdriver uses collectd for monitoring and fluentd for logging so this article covers how to:

 1. ```Send ping statistics to Cloud Monitoring:```  Use Stackdriver Monitoirng to emit custom metrics representing ping plugin statistics.
-2. ```Send ping statistics to Cloud Logging`` Use Stackdriver Monitoring to _write_ the output of a *custom* ping plugin to a log file and then use Stackdriver Logging to send those to Google
+2. ```Send ping statistics to Cloud Logging``` Use Stackdriver Monitoring to _write_ the output of a *custom* ping plugin to a log file and then use Stackdriver Logging to send those to Google

 Ofcourse the preferable way to use Stackdriver ```collectd``` would be to emit statstics directly to Google Stackderiver as done by the supported set of [plugins](https://cloud.google.com/monitoring/agent/plugins/).
 At the time of writing, (7/21/18), the the ping collectd plugin is not supported....but thats ok, we can still add on collectd and configure it to emit [custom metrics to GCP](https://cloud.google.com/monitoring/agent/custom-metrics-agent#writing_custom_metrics_with_the_agent).

-Note that certain cloud providers surface aggregated, sampled statistics such as [VPC Flow Logs](https://cloud.google.com/vpc/docs/using-flow-logs) and the usecase for this is to view connectivity and latency "as seen" by the application using a ground truth ping statistics.
+Note that certain cloud providers surface aggregated, sampled statistics such as [VPC Flow Logs](https://cloud.google.com/vpc/docs/using-flow-logs) and the usecase for this is to view connectivity and latency "as seen" by the application using a ground truth ping statistics (or if you dont' want to instrument the whole network with detailed flow logs)

 ## Setup